-Bookkeeping for Wineries: From Vineyard to Ecommerce Storefront
+Winery Bookkeeping & Accounting: From Vineyard to Ecommerce Storefront

 Michael Pignatelli

 The wine business is one of the most vertically integrated businesses there is.
-A vineyard can work down the supply chain by building a winery.
-It can even go further and establish an ecommerce storefront!
+A vineyard can work down the supply chain by building a winery and going further with an ecommerce storefront.
+But winery bookkeeping and accounting become more complex with this integration.

 The Vineyard